 However, as with any emerging technology, there are ongoing developments in the field which means that users need to keep abreast of the latest.
 Also, if a company does not have a solid grasp on how to implement and optimize chatbots to benefit its business, then it may fail to show the desired results.

 If you’re thinking of using conversational AI, be it via sales chat or an online form, here are ways you can optimize it and use it to generate more leads.

 #1.
 First, choose a goal

 Many companies are excited about the prospect of using chatbots without having a clear direction or vision of what they want to accomplish.
-Do keep in mind that conversational AI or chatbots are a tool rather than a strategy in itself.
+Do keep in mind that conversational AI or chatbots are a tool rather than a strategy in themselves.